Welcome to the Horse & Groom at Tunstead

 The Horse & Groom Public House at Tunstead is a traditional, family & pet friendly village Pub serving real Ales and homemade meals.

-Located in rural Norfolk, but just 5 minutes from the stunning Norfolk Broads and nearby villages are the villages of Wroxham, Coltishall and North Walsham, we always have a wide selection of real Ales available and serve great value homemade food everyday (not Sunday evenings), with a 'Specials' board and themed evenings each week.
-Where possible we use ingredients from local producers including fruit & vegetables from the Landladys garden just a few minutes from the pub!
+Located in rural Norfolk, but just 5 minutes from the stunning Norfolk Broads and nearby villages are the villages of Wroxham, Coltishall and North Walsham, we always have a wide selection of real Ales available and serve great value homemade food everyday (not Sunday evenings) Where possible we use ingredients from local producers including fruit & vegetables from the Landladys garden just a few minutes from the pub!

 If you are looking for somewhere to hold a gathering, a Party, Christening, Wake or even a Meeting, please give us a call as we have several different areas that we can host functions.
 Please ask if you would like to see a sample menu.